asnaqsys/asnaqsys.github.io/manuals/programming/what-s-new/new-in-5.0.md

 ---
-title: "Explore New Features in Version 5.0"
+title: "What's new in Monarch Base 5.0"
 description: "Version 5.0 brings exciting updates.
 Learn about the latest features, enhancements, and how they can elevate your project's efficiency."
 ---